I don’t know about you, but I’m not really one to just sit around and wait for things. I like to prepare.

 - Food Photography Basics by Sally’s Baking Addiction (to next-level the recipes I create!)

-5. Cooking and movement
+5. Cook and move

 One thing we all need for a bright future is a healthy body.
 The ways we can help it are putting nutritious food in, moving ourselves, and getting enough rest.
-Here are my inspirations for optimizing health:
+Here are my inspirations to prepare for optimizing health:

 - Isa Chandra Moskowitz.
 That’s all I have to say here.
 She dominates the plant-based cookbook space, and every single recipe I’ve made of hers is AMAZING.
 I will be studying her brilliant methods in depth.
 Some of her books include…